The ABCs of Behavior

 These concepts explain why we do what we do in the workplace.
 The ABCs of safety behavior are: Activators; Behaviors; and Consequences.

-Activators are called "activators" because they tend to activate a behavior.
-They are also called "antecedents" because they come before behaviors.
+Activators and things we say, do, feel, think, hear, and see that tend to activate a behavior in ourselves or others.
+They are also called "antecedents" because they come before the resulting behaviors.
 Either way, you get the idea.
 Examples of activators at work might include:

 The above activators may cause internal thoughts, beliefs, and feelings such as: